 Fulfill your cobranded credit card’s requirements to earn a pass.
 These typically include:

 Some airlines require you to spend a certain value on eligible purchases in a given year to earn a companion ticket.
 American Airlines, for example, requires you spend $30,000 each year to earn the ticket.

 Other airlines, such as Alaska, merely require you to maintain card membership.
-Alaska Airlines will give you a companion pass on each card account anniversary date.
+Alaska Airlines will give you a companion ticket on each card account anniversary date.

 Some programs — such as Southwest’s Rapid Rewards — require you to earn a certain number of points on your account before you can get a companion pass.

 On rare occasions, a credit card might offer a companion pass as part of the introductory bonus.
 These offers don’t often last long, so taking advantage of such a deal is a great value.